unrealwork/atsd-use-cases/research/us-mortality/README.md

 ORDER BY tot.tags.city, tot.datetime
 ```

-Here are a few noteworthy points regarding this query:

-1) Multiple metrics are joined in order to provide a breakdown of all deaths by age group, using the `JOIN` clause.<br />
+* Multiple metrics are joined to provide a breakdown of all deaths by age group, using the `JOIN` clause.
-2) Observations are grouped by a period of 1 year to view total number of deaths in each age group in a given year.<br />
+* Observations are grouped by a period of one year to view total number of deaths in each age group in a given year.
-3) The total mortality rate is calculated by dividing the number of all deaths by the 2015 New York City population size, which is retrieved from a replacement table for 2015 to simplify the query.<br />
+* The total mortality rate is calculated by dividing the number of all deaths by the 2015 New York City population size, which is retrieved from a replacement table for 2015 to simplify the query.
-4) The data is limited to one city in the `WHERE` clause.<br />
+* The data is limited to one city in the `WHERE` clause.
-5) The timespan is limited to 2016-01-01 to exclude a not yet completed 2016 since the last observations end in October.<br />
+* The timespan is limited to `2016-01-01` to exclude in complete 2016 data.
-6) `other_deaths` is included to account for deaths which are not included in any of the age groups but are included in the `all_deaths`.
-This may be for instances when the age of a person
+* `other_deaths` is included to account for deaths which are not included in any of the age groups but are included in the `all_deaths`.
+This may be for instances when the age of a person is unknown.
-   was unknown and therefore did not fit into any of the age categories.

 ```ls
 | tot.datetime              | city      | state  | region           | other_deaths  | infant_deaths  | 1-24_deaths  | 25-44_deaths  | 45-64_deaths  | 64+_deaths  | all_deaths  | population  | total_mortality_rate |